gaqzi/reflections/content/python/declarative_payloads_with_typedict.md

     save_to_cache(payload)
 ```

 Notice, how I've used `TypedDict` to declare the nested structure of the payload `Zoo`.
 In runtime, instances of typed-dict classes behave the same way as normal dicts.
 Here, `Zoo` contains two fields—`name` and `animals`.
 The `animals` field is annotated as `list[Animal]` where `Animal` is another typed-dict.
-The `Animal` typed-dict houses another typed-dict called `Property`.
+The `Animal` typed-dict houses another typed-dict called `Attribute` that defines various properties of the animal.

 Taking a look at the typed-dict `Zoo` and following along its nested structure, the final shape of the payload becomes clearer without us having to look for example payloads.
 Also, Mypy can check whether the payload conforms to the shape of the annotated type.
 I used `Annotated[Zoo, dict]` in the input parameter of `save_to_cache`  function to communicate with the reader that an instance of the class `Zoo` is a dict that conforms to the contract laid out in the type itself.
 The type `Annotated` can be used to add any arbitrary metadata to a particular type.